 China: Sichuan

-Comprehensive coverage of the best birding areas across Sichuan!
-From the high Tibetan Plateau to the forested valleys below, expect some superb pheasants: Blood Pheasant, Chinese Monal, Lady Amherst's Pheasant, Temminck's Tragopan, Blue Eared Pheasant, Koklass Pheasant, Golden Pheasant, and Snow Partridge to name just a few!
-At this time of year, the stunningly scenic region is full of breeding passerines like Grandala, Red-winged Laughingthrush, Great Parrotbill, White-browed Tit Warbler, the monotypic Przevalski’s Finch (Pinktail), plus so many robins, warblers, rosefinches, and buntings.
+Comprehensive coverage of all the best birding areas across Sichuan!
+From the high Tibetan Plateau to the forested valleys below, expect some superb pheasants: Blood Pheasant, Chinese Monal, Golden Pheasant, Lady Amherst's Pheasant, Blue Eared Pheasant, and Temminck's Tragopan, to name just a few.
+At this time of year the stunningly scenic region is full of breeding passerines like the bright red Firethroat, shining blue Grandala, and subtly lavender White-browed Tit-warbler.
+There are many exciting endemics like Sichuan Jay, Emei Shan Liocichla, Grey-hooded Parrotbill, Sooty Bushtit, the monotypic Przevalski’s Finch (Pinktail), Slaty Bunting, plus so many robins, warblers, and rosefinches.
+We should also see the lovely Red Panda quite easily at Wawushan.

 Next Dates